+I'VE WORKED ON PROJECTS WITH OTHERS.
+CAN THESE BE SUBMITTED?
 Yes, but with a few caveats.
 First, you must be one of the principal creatives on the project.
 Secondly, you must also credit all others who contributed to the project.
 Entrants who are found to have exaggerated their role in a particular project may be disqualified.

-TIP: If your professional work tends to be collaborative (ie you work for an advertising agency, and your campaigns have multiple creatives working on them), we recommend that you take advantage of the fact that Young Guns allows for up to three of your submitted projects to be personal work.
+TIP: If your professional work tends to be collaborative (ie you work for an advertising agency, and your campaigns have multiple creatives working on them), we recommend that you take advantage of the fact that Young Guns allows for up to two of your submitted projects to be personal work.
 These projects will help the judges see what you are capable of, outside of a collaborative effort.

-The Young Guns 18 Jury will be composed of an international collection of past Young Guns winners and other accomplished creatives across a wide variety of disciplines.
+WHO ARE THE JURY MEMBERS FOR YOUNG GUNS 19?
+The Young Guns 19 Jury will be announced in June of 2021.
+The Jury will be composed of an international collection of past Young Guns winners and other accomplished creatives across a wide variety of disciplines.